Mystery Science Theater 3001

 work, man."

 "Gosh, thanks!"
 Tom said.
 "I'd return it if I could.
-The salute, I mean. "
+The salute,

 "Bah.
 I'll deal with these later.
-Anyway, Nelson, your torture for the day
+Anyway, Nelson, your torture

-is a trade show hand out from one of the worst video games ever made, by one
+is a trade show hand out from one of the worst video games ever made, by

 of the cheapest game developers in existence.
 It's called 'Action 52' and